gavleavitt/Flask_Website_Project/README.md

 I started these projects as a means to expand my client and server side coding knowledge and to get some experience in GIS web development techniques.
 Most of my coding skills are self taught through research and trial and error.
 I have tried my best to code cleanly and document clearly (for myself), but I am still very much a beginner at web and GIS development and code may not be efficient or bug free.
 Feel free to fork my project or open a pull request!
 If you have any questions or comments you can find visit the [contact page](https://leavittmapping.com/contact) on my website.

 ## Strava Activities Dashboard
-I am currently actively working on this personal project to develop features and add functionality.
-The Python server-side code for this project can be found within this repo in its [folder](https://github.com/gavleavitt/Flask_Website_Project/tree/master/Flask_Application/application/projects/strava_activities).
-You can find a work-in-progress version of this map on my website [here](https://leavittmapping.com/stravamap), but note that it has not been thoroughly tested, isn't mobile friendly yet, and is prone to drastic changes.
-I do not yet have a long form description written for this project.
+The code for this project can be found within this repo in its [project folder](https://github.com/gavleavitt/Flask_Website_Project/tree/master/Flask_Application/application/WebAppProjects/StravaActivityViewer) and the web map and dashboard can be found [here](https://leavittmapping.com/webapps/stravapp/stravaviewer).

 #### Summary
 This personal project displays my up-to-date Strava activity information on a interactive mobile friendly data dashboard using Leaflet to display geographical data and Chart.JS to display graphical information.
 Data can be filtered and explored by using buttons, date selections, searches, and by selecting geographical data.